Ibrahima Traoré

-Ibrahima Traoré (born 21 April 1988) is a professional footballer who plays as a left winger.
+Ibrahima Traoré (born 21 April 1988) is a former professional footballer who played as a left winger.
+Born in France, he represented Guinea internationally.

 Coming through the youth system, Traoré began his senior career with French amateur club Levallois in 2005.
 He moved to Germany one year later, playing for Hertha BSC's reserve team Hertha BSC II.
 Following a season at FC Augsburg in 2009–10, Traoré joined VfB Stuttgart.
-He remained for four seasons, before moving to Borussia Mönchengladbach in 2014.
+He later moved to Borussia Mönchengladbach in 2014, where he played until the end of his career in 2021.

 Born in France, Traoré was eligible to represent Guinea internationally through his father.
 He made his debut in 2010, and played for Guinea in three Africa Cup of Nations tournaments (2012, 2015 and 2019).

 Early life

 Traoré was born in Villepinte, France, to a Guinean father and a Lebanese mother.
+He grew up in Guinea before returning to Paris at the age of 4.
+He grew up on the same street as Gabriel Obertan.

 Club career

 Early career

 Traoré played youth football with Charenton and Levallois.
 He made his senior debut with Levallois in the Championnat de France Amateurs 2, before being transferred to German club Hertha BSC on 1 January 2007, making his Bundesliga debut for them on 9 December 2007, against 1.
 FC Nürnberg.